 Lunch and breakfast money may be paid by the day, week, or the month.
 IT WILL BE THE DISTRICT'S POLICY TO NOT ALLOW ANY LUNCH CHARGES.
 LUNCHES MUST BE PAID WEEKLY OR MONTHLY.
 THERE WILL BE NO EXCEPTIONS.
-Both breakfast and lunch menus will be posted on the school website and through a weekly post on the Brunswick R-II Facebook page and Remind app.
+Both breakfast and lunch menus are published in The Chariton County Journal each week, posted on the school website, and sent home monthly.